List of Disney's Cinderella characters: Drizella Tremaine

+In Cinderella films

 In the original film, she and Anastasia are cruel to Cinderella and tear up her dress before the Fairy Godmother repairs it.
 In Cinderella II: Dreams Come True, during the story An Uncommon Romance, she is shocked after Anastasia rebels against Tremaine and declares her love for the baker, but still sides with Tremaine.

 In Cinderella III: A Twist in Time, she, like Anastasia, was discontented with doing chores that Cinderella used to do.
 She was at first skeptical of the Fairy Godmother's magic wand, but after Anastasia accidentally turned the Fairy Godmother into a statue, she went along with Lady Tremaine's plan for revenge against Cinderella.
 She was dismayed and annoyed that the glass slipper fitted Anastasia's foot.
 She was revealed to have terrible table manners, as shown when she and Anastasia "sample the hors d'oeuvres", resulting in a food fight.
 After Anastasia's disastrous and incompetent dancing, she suggested that they flee the castle, but she and Lady Tremaine were surprised when the King grew fond of her, as she reminded him of his late wife, the Queen, and he gifted her the Queen's cherished seashell, which left Anastasia feeling guilty about her family's deceit.
 After Cinderella attempted to undo the spell using the wand, Drizella taunted her in a "Nice try" manner, nearly giving their plot away, at which point, Lady Tremaine threatens to have her banished as well.
 Later, after Cinderella and the Prince told the King of what really happened, and the King orders the arrest of Lady Tremaine and her daughters, Lady Tremaine made one final attempt for revenge by having Anastasia to pose as Cinderella for the wedding while sending the real Cinderella to her supposed doom.
 However, after witnessing both the return of the real Cinderella, and Anastasia (who felt guilty that she deceived both the Prince and the King, and betrayed Cinderella) rejecting the Prince at the altar, she, like Lady Tremaine, was furious at Anastasia for her betrayal, and after they emerged from their hiding place, and when Lady Tremaine turned some of the palace guards into farm animals, she told Lady Tremaine to punish both Cinderella and Anastasia by turning them into toads, but the Prince defended the two from the spell and reflected it back with his sword, turning both her and Lady Tremaine into toads instead.
 During the end credits, she and Lady Tremaine have been restored back to their human forms, but they are horrified to learn that they are holding brooms and wearing scullery clothes identical to those Cinderella used to wear, implying that they have been sentenced to work in the palace as servants as punishment for their crimes and villainous actions.